Watch Michelle Danner’s latest movie ‘Miranda’s Victim’ In consideration for the Oscars 2024

 Our two-year program that immerses actors in a comprehensive course of study covering all aspects of the craft of acting.
+OPT (Optional Practical Training) is a benefit available to international students in F-1 immigration status who have completed their Associates Degree Program.

 *First year well rounded acting program